Florida

 Located on the Intracoastal side side of the island is the City Pier, a 300 foot pier extending into Sarasota Bay.
 The pier includes a waterfront restaurant, bait and tackle shop and a day dock for boaters.

-Access to the island can be gained across Cortez Road (State Road 684) or Manatee Ave (State Road 64).
+Located on Anna Maria Island, access to the island can be gained across Cortez Road (State Road 684) or Manatee Ave (State Road 64).
 Public parking and access points are available.

-Bradenton Beach's Vision Statement is: "Bradenton Beach is a small, friendly island community that values the civic pride of both permanent and seasonal residents, maintains its Old Florida charm, and respects its bountiful natural resources.
+The city's Vision Statement is: "Bradenton Beach is a small, friendly island community that values the civic pride of both permanent and seasonal residents, maintains its Old Florida charm, and respects its bountiful natural resources.

 History, hospitality and spirit are the hallmarks of our thriving waterfront, offering ease of mobility by land and sea. "